skellis46/slipbox/improvisation and the threshold of the self.md

 - Why dancers may over-privilege bodily routes to non-duality.
 - Explicit resistance to dance exceptionalism.

-"As a result of lots of previous actions, my movements are partially and automatically encoded in terms of their anticipated effects on perception.11" (Guy Claxton, Intelligence in the Flesh Why Your Mind Needs Your Body Much More Than It Thinks). also reminded
+"As a result of lots of previous actions, my movements are partially and automatically encoded in terms of their anticipated effects on perception.11" (Guy Claxton, Intelligence in the Flesh Why Your Mind Needs Your Body Much More Than It Thinks).

 all related to precision weighting?
 [This summary is excellent on llm](https://chatgpt.com/share/69e9d52b-4dd4-83eb-a55a-8d62d9a09fa1). and [useful re canonical references](https://chatgpt.com/share/69e9d52b-4dd4-83eb-a55a-8d62d9a09fa1).

 "So through repetition and training in these skills of noticing, differentiating, and discerning, individuals engaged in mind-body practices that involve the body are immersed in a process that leads to embodiment and integration."
 (Mehling, Wolf E. et al, Body Awareness: a phenomenological inquiry into the common ground of mind-body therapies)

-"And then there is the practice of choiceless awareness.
-Given that the field of awareness we have been cultivating through the various practices described above is fundamentally limitless by nature, we can expand our awareness still further, beyond even attending specifically to the stream of our own thoughts and emotions arising and passing away in each moment.
-We can, instead, allow the field of awareness to be essentially infinite, boundless, like space itself, or like the sky, noting that it can include any and all aspects of our experience, interior and exterior, sensory, perceptual, somatic, emotional, cognitive as primary objects of attention, and that we can rest in this vast, sky-like field of awareness without choosing among or specifically featuring any of these particular occurrences.
-Instead, we allow them all to come and go, appear and disappear, as they will, and be known in their fullness from moment to moment within the nowscape.
-This is the practice of what Krishnamurti called choiceless awareness, akin to the practice of shikan-taza, or "just sitting -- nothing more" in Zen, and to Dzogchen in the Tibetan tradition" (Jon Kabat-Zinn, Kabat-Zinn-2018-Falling)

-- noting that what is different is the emphasis (right word?) on bodily sensation - but perhaps this is just a training bias?

 does Sheets-Johnstone reify the body?